 |Local Council/Shire:||Brimbank City Council

-The project grade separated the existing level crossing at St Albans by lowering the Sunbury Rail Line below Main Road.
-The project also constructed a new rail station and bus interchange, relocated the existing car park and constructed a new pedestrian overpass.
+The project delivered grade separation of the existing level crossing at St Albans by lowering the Sunbury Rail Line below Main Road.
+The project also constructed a new rail station and bus interchange, relocating the existing car park and constructing a new pedestrian overpass.

-Prior to the project, it was estimated that Main Road was closed for up to 18 minutes during the peak periods which created traffic queues along Main Road in both directions.
-The project has removed the need for vehicles and pedestrians to stop at the level crossing, improving safety and the economic viability of the St Albans Major Activity Centre.
+The project removed the need for vehicles and pedestrians to stop at the level crossing, improving safety and economic viability of the St Albans Major Activity Centre.

-The cost of the project was $222.9 million.
-The Australian Government contributed $151 million and the Victorian Government $71.9 million.
+The Australian Government contributed $151 million and the Victorian Government contributed $71.9 million.

 Disclaimer: The material contained in this site is made available